-‘Days Of Our Lives’ Greg Vaughan & Angie Harmon Are Dating & Posted A Cute Family Pic
+‘Days Of Our Lives’ Star Greg Vaughan And Angie Harmon Are Dating And Posted A Cute Family Pic

-Days Of Our Lives’ Eric Brady has nothing on Greg Vaughan’s love life, as the actor is dating the beautiful and talented Angie Harmon from Rizzoli & Isles The former Law & Order actress and her dashing beau revealed their blossoming romance on separate posts on Instagram.
+Days Of Our Lives’ Eric Brady has nothing on Greg Vaughan’s love life, as the actor is dating the beautiful and talented Angie Harmon from Rizzoli & Isles.
+The former Law & Order actress and her dashing beau revealed their blossoming romance on separate posts on Instagram.
 The pics are of their combined families wishing their followers a happy Fourth of July.
-According to Soap Opera Digest, Vaughan has three sons: Jathan (11), Cavan (8) and Landan (6), while Harmon has three daughters: Finley (14), Avery (13) and Emery (9).
+According to Soap Opera Digest, Vaughan has three sons: Jathan, 11, Cavan, 8, and Landan, 6, while Harmon has three daughters: Finley, 14, Avery, 13, and Emery, 9.

-Vaughan captioned the photo “Love ONE Love for ALL #vaughanharmonbunch #happyfourthofjuly.”
-The photo was posted yesterday on July 6, so Harmon captioned her identical picture, “Better late than never! ????????Happy July Fourth!????????
+Vaughan captioned the photo, “Love ONE Love for ALL #vaughanharmonbunch #happyfourthofjuly.”
+The photo was posted on July 6, so Harmon captioned her identical picture, “Better late than never!????????Happy July Fourth!????????
 (From all of us trying to smile into the sun!????) #moresunglasses #blessed #grateful #boysareloud #moderndaybradybunch.”

-Rumors of Harmon and Vaughan dating began swirling as early as March this year.
-Vaughan had been nominated for a Daytime Emmy award and Harmon had tweeted her congratulations and didn’t miss the opportunity to call him a “handsome devil”.
+Rumors of Harmon and Vaughan dating began swirling as early as March of this year.
+Vaughan had been nominated for a Daytime Emmy award and Harmon had tweeted her congratulations and didn’t miss the opportunity to call him a “handsome devil.”
 He replied by asking her to be his date for the night.
 Of course, he responded in kind by calling the actress “amazing” and “beautiful.”
 The two attended the Daytime Emmy Awards in their glittering outfits on April 30 where Vaughan took home the award for Outstanding Supporting Actor in a Drama Series.

 You are truly AMAZING!!
 Thank you!
 I can’t think of anyone more BEAUTIFUL to be my date for the night?!! ???????????????????????? https://t.co/CGvMhi5u0Y